Koodalarasan-FSD/django_pagination2/README.md

 It's Pagination Built-in Functionality in Django Framework which we worked with another pagination template.
-1) Please refer views.py, HTML template & JavaScript function which is inside HTML Template for Django Pagination.
+1) Please refer views.py, HTML template & JavaScript function which is inside HTML template for Django Pagination.
 2) I just delete other things which related to database and templates oriented things because i focused only pagination functionality.

 ## Technologies Used for Pagination